I start a new job today.

 There’s a lot of hate for winter, isn’t there?
 But I don’t really mind it.
 In my opinion, it’s a great time to get comfy, catch up on TV, drink hot toddies, sled, snowboard and chit-chat by the fire.
 And of course, the design-a-holic in me thinks it’s a great time to get some work done.

 I guess you could say I think winter is a little under-appreciated.
-So to show it some appreciation, I created the little ode below with some photos I took throughout the winter and a quote by Terri Guillemets.
+So to show it some appreciation, I created the little ode below with a photo I took in Schwenksville, PA and a quote by Terri Guillemets.
 Enjoy!

 A few weeks ago, I revealed the design that my brother and his fiancé chose as their Save The Date.
 And today, I’m excited to feature the runner-up.